-Tick paralysis is the only tick-borne disease not caused by an infectious agent.
-It results from exposure to a protein neurotoxin released by tick salivary glands during a blood meal when the tick bites.
+Tick paralysis is not caused by an infection, rather it results from exposure to a protein neurotoxin released by tick salivary glands during a blood meal when the tick bites.
 Tick paralysis is an acute, ascending paralysis that usually begins in legs with muscle weakness, loss of coordination and sensation, and potentially death from respiratory failure due to paralysis of chest muscles.
 It may afflict wild animals, livestock, pets, and humans.
 Livestock loss from tick paralysis is most common in the western portion of the United States.
 In humans, it may be confused with Guillain-Barre syndrome, botulism, and myasthenia gravis.

 The toxin appears to be produced exclusively by female, egg-laden ticks and is most commonly seen in children under 16.
 It affects girls more than boys, most likely because ticks are harder to detect under longer hair.

 Over 40 tick species have been associated with tick paralysis worldwide, but the most common species in North America are the Rocky Mountain wood tick (Dermacentor andersoni), American dog tick (Dermacentor variabilis), Lone Star tick (Amblyomma americanum, Gulf Coast tick (Amblyomma maculatum), Pacific Coast tick (Dermacentor occidentalis) Black legged tick (Ixodes scapularis), and Western blacklegged tick (Ixodes pacificus).

 In the United States, tick paralysis is most common in the Pacific Northwest, Rocky Mountain States, as well as the southeastern part of the country.
 Cases occur most frequently in the spring months, from April through June.